nicklascschmidt/article-mapper/README.md

 Scans articles with location data and displays a map of those locations.

 ## TODO
-* figure out locationbias to look near the coordinates of the officialLocations
+* figure out locationbias to look near the coordinates of the determinedLocations
 * fix the confirm locations flow
     * update initially on form submit
     * then update for each individual action